-Are you suffering from an eating disorder?
+Do you have dysfunctional eating habits?
 All of us have our own unique eating habits but some of us tend to struggle with food, weight, and health more than others.
-If you are worried about your or your loved ones’ eating habits, then this test is for you.
+If you are worried about your eating habits, then take this online Eating Disorder Test to check if you can relate to these symptoms.

 0 of 15 Questions completed